Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-stream-binder-eventhubs/eventhubs-multibinders/README.md

 ### Create Azure resources

 1. Create two Event Hubs in different Event Hub namespace.
 Please refer to [Azure Event Hubs][create-event-hubs].
     Please note `Basic` tier is unsupported.

-1. Create [Azure Storage][create-azure-storage] for checkpoint use.
+2. Create [Azure Storage][create-azure-storage] for checkpoint use.

-## Examples
+### Configuration credential options

+We have several ways to config the Spring Cloud Stream Binder for Azure Event Hubs.
+You can choose anyone of them.

+>[!Important]
+>
+>  When using the Restful API to send messages, the **Active profiles** must contain `manual`.

+#### Method 1: Connection string based usage

 1. Update stream binding related properties in [application.yaml][application.yaml].